Reinhardt University: Student life

 The Student Activities Council (SAC) plans activities, such as dances, service projects, coffee houses and movie nights.
 Recognized student groups include those devoted to service, leadership, the arts and music, the outdoors, spiritual growth, and specific academic disciplines.
 Examples of current recognized student groups include Tri Beta, Phi Alpha Theta, and Alpha Psi Omega.
-Reinhardt has chapters of Zeta Tau Alpha and Delta Phi Epsilon women's sororities, and Kappa Sigma fraternity, but no Greek housing on campus.
+Reinhardt has chapters of Zeta Tau Alpha and Delta Phi Epsilon (social) women's sororities, and Kappa Sigma fraternity, but no Greek housing on campus.
 Reinhardt also offers Intramural Sports, which is offered to all students, faculty, and staff.
 Sports include bubble soccer, flag football, dodgeball, and ultimate frisbee.

 Early student life

 When Reinhardt was established in the early 1880s, life was governed by the strict social rules and customs of the Victorian era.
 Additionally, since the school was affiliated with the Methodist Church and was a coeducational institution, it was ultraconservative.
 It was believed that school teachers and administrators took the place of student's absent parents.

 As a religious institution, all students at Reinhardt were required to attend preaching service twice on Sabbath, as well as Sabbath (Sunday) school.
 Additionally, students had to attend daily morning and evening prayers in the school's chapel and provide themselves with a personal Bible.

 Reinhardt operated from the hours of 8:30 a.m. to 4:30 p.m.
 During this time, students were forbidden to visit each other in their rooms.
 Strict study hours were prescribed from 7 p.m. to 9 p.m. for students, and they were forbidden to be out of their residences or boarding houses after dark, except to attend literary societies or religious exercises.
 In addition, male students and female students were forbidden to visit each other in their dorms.

 By 1893, the school was using its recently established Military Department, which elected an "officer of the day," to enforce curfews and study hour regulations.
 If students failed to abide by these study hour regulations, curfews, or were absent from too many classes, the president of Reinhardt would be notified, and the students expelled.

 Additionally, alcohol (except "health tonics" prescribed by a student's family), bad public behavior, cheating, dishonesty, falsehood, fighting, gambling, malicious mischief, quarreling, playing cards, profanity, social dancing, tattling, and the use of tobacco, except for boys with permission from their parents, were prohibited.

 Girls were not allowed to tilt their chairs or cross their feet, and they had to call faculty members by their titles.
 Starting in 1905, girls had to wear uniforms (see Early academic history) and by 1908 men were required to wear military uniforms.
 The wearing of uniforms stopped in 1912.